DarkWiiPlayer/restia/readme.md

 ### What makes it different?

-Unlike with frameworks like Rails or Lapis, the developer stays in control.
+Compared to other frameworks like Rails or Lapis, restia tries less to offer a complete package, but a good base to plug existing modules into.

-Restia is your tool, not your overlord.
+**Restia is your tool, not your overlord.**
 It aims to help where it can, without forcing the shape of your final product.

-You might have heared about "convention over configuration".
+Many modern frameworks claim to do "convention over configuration".
-But that's not really true; the configuration is there, it's just encoded as defaults in the framework itself, making it harder to customize.
+But that name is misleading; the configuration is there, it's just hidden within framework defaults.

 Restia keeps this *convention* part out of the library and, instead, generates configurations that represent these conventions.
-The effect is the same, but it makes it easier to change things.
+The effect is almost the same, but it makes it easier to change things.

-I call this aproach
+I (jokingly) call this aproach

 > "Convention encoded in generated configuration over headache"